alibabacloud-howto/microservices-with-kubernetes/README.md

     ![images/backend_app_hpa_scaledown_before.png](images/backend_app_hpa_scaledown_before.png)

-    About 5 minitues later, the autoscaler performs a downscale operation because the avarage of the CPU usage is lower than 70%, which we specified.
+    About 5 minutes later, the autoscaler performs a downscale operation because the avarage of the CPU usage is lower than 70%, which we specified.
 As a result, you can see the number of Pod for the back-end web API appliction changed to 1.

     ![images/backend_app_hpa_scaledown_after.png](images/backend_app_hpa_scaledown_after.png)